MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 Developers that expose functions that return a dynamically block of memory are advised to keep track of which of those blocks still need to be freed, so that their game can iterate over all the memory that mods haven't unloaded yet.

 Most of the time modders should be able to initialize all memory they need upfront in an `on_init()` function (or whatever your game calls it), but if the developer decides to expose the complexity of freeing memory to modders by exposing a freeing function, the developer is encouraged to let the freeing function throw an error, or crash the game, when something is freed that hasn't been allocated, or when something is freed a second time.
-This may require the develoepr to add some detection logic in their exposed functions.
+This requires the game developer to add some sanitization checks in these exposed functions.

 The developer is encouraged to make it easy for modders to check whether their mods have any memory buildup overtime, which can be as simple as showing a rough memory usage counter in a corner of the screen.